IreneKilgannon/Computer-Infrastructure/README.md

 According to this [blog](https://www.freecodecamp.org/news/python-requirementstxt-explained/), requirements.txt is a file in the root of the repository that has a list of packages or libraries needed to work on a project.
 For this workflow requirements.txt is an empty file as there are no dependencies to install. `wget` is a built-in package.

 Some users `run pip freeze > requirements.txt` to write a full list of all the packages and libraries on their system to requirements.txt.
 This will replicate the exact package set up from one environment to another.
-As my workflow runs without this was not necessary.
+As my workflow runs without this, this was not necessary.

 ***
 - __Brief:__ Execute the weather.sh Script